How do I use Office 365 for my email service?

 If your Office 365 subscription includes email service (such as their “Business Essentials” and “Business Premium” plans), the rest of this page explains how to set things up to have the Microsoft servers handle all your email, rather than having email handled by Tiger Technologies.

-This isn’t the right page if you’ve downloaded the Outlook software under your Office 365 plan, but you’re still using our mail servers.
+This isn’t the right page if you’ve downloaded the Outlook software available with your Office 365 plan, but you’re still using our mail servers.

 This page explains how to have the Microsoft servers completely handle all mail instead of having our servers handle it.

 If you’ve instead just downloaded the Outlook program onto your computer as part of your Office 365 subscription, and you want to set up Outlook to connect to your mailboxes on our servers, see our pages about Outlook 2016 for Windows or Outlook 2016 for Mac instead.

 If you sign up with Office 365 email, they’ll suggest that you update the “DNS nameservers” to point everything at the Office 365 servers by default, then add individual DNS records at Office 365 to point parts of your website back at our servers using an “IP address” or “FQDN” (fully qualified domain name).

 However, doing things that way leads to the top-level “http://example.com” links being unreliable (because you’d need to point them at an IP address “A record” that may change).

 Instead, you should use the other method that Microsoft supports: keep the DNS nameservers with our company, then add DNS records here that point just the email at the Office 365 servers.